• Skip to primary navigation

 How Masticating Juicers Work

-Masticating juicers work by having a slow spinning augur that presses the fruit or veg and squeezes out the juice.
-Similar to your teeth hence masticating, they chew up what you put in and let juice come out one chute while the pulp gets pushed out another.
+Slow juicers work by having a slow spinning augur that presses the fruit or veg and squeezes out the juice.
+Similar to your teeth hence masticating.
+They chew up what you put in and the slowly extracted juice come out one chute while the pulp gets pushed out another.

 Differences Between Masticating And Centrifugal Juicers